+

 Need a quicker way to get access?

-- Your client must have Meta Business Portfolio set up (some clients don’t)
+• Your client must have a Meta Business Portfolio set up (some clients don’t)

-- “Only people with full control of the page can claim it into this business account” or “You cannot claim this page.
-You are not an admin on this page or you only have access via an agency.”
+• “You cannot claim this page.
+You are not an admin on this page or you only have access via an agency”

-If you’re getting either of these two messages, you don’t have sufficient permissions and need to ask your client to give you more or full access.
-Don’t know who owns the page or can’t get hold of them?
+If you’re getting any of these messages, you don’t have sufficient permissions and need to ask your client to give you more or full access.
+Don’t know who owns the Facebook Page or can’t get hold of them?
 Use our Access Detective feature to find out who’s the person to ask for more permissions!

 ⚠️ Unable to find or contact the right person to give you access?
 Use our guide on how to recover lost access for Meta assets you own here.